 This isn't a parenting tips book.
 There are 47,000 of those.
 This one is about the deeper work — understanding where your parenting instincts come from and deciding what to keep.

-It's for the couple who wants to parent with intention — not just autopilot.
-For people ready to go deeper than tips and tricks.
-For the ones who know that "we turned out fine" is doing a lot of heavy lifting.
+It's for the parent who wants to respond with intention — not just react on autopilot.
+For the one ready to go deeper than tips and tricks.
+For the one who knows that "we turned out fine" is doing a lot of heavy lifting.

 Six chapters.
 Hundreds of prompts.
 The conversations you've been avoiding.
 And hopefully, by the end, a shared understanding of how you're going to parent together — instead of just winging it.